swseighman/WLS-GraalVM-Performance/README.md

 Stop/shutdown WLS.

-Edit both the files once again and comment Hotspot and uncomment GraalVM options to perform tests using GraalVM.
+Edit both the configuration files and comment out Hotspot and uncomment GraalVM options to perform tests using GraalVM.

 ```